 By default, Dataform will manage your project's Git repository for you.
 However, projects can be configured to use GitHub instead by clicking the

-Migrate project to GitHub button in Settings.
+Migrate project to GitHub button, available in the navigation menu -> Project settings.

 One of the main benefits of Git is that a developer can work in an isolated "branch" of the file repository without affecting the base files.
 Dataform has full support for Git branches.